mgadaphy/dicom-research/docs/system_architecture.md

   end
 ```

+**Diagram Explanation:** The complete technical stack diagram illustrates the three main components of the system: the development environment (Windows/WSL2/Ubuntu/VS Code), the backend stack (Python/Flask/SQLite with various libraries), and the frontend stack (HTML5/CSS3/JavaScript with Canvas API for drawing annotations).

 ## 2.2 System Components

 The DICOM Multi-Reviewer System is composed of several interconnected components that work together to provide a comprehensive solution for collaborative radiology review.
 This section details these components and their interactions.